-My favourite aspect of Studio McGee designs is how they blend modern with traditional, adding a dash of vintage style and natural rustic elements, so I’ve been scouring the internet for the best places to shop for these kind of homewares.
+My favourite aspect of Studio McGee designs is how they blend modern with traditional, adding a dash of vintage style and natural rustic elements, so I’ve been scouring the internet for the best places to shop for these kind of homewares in the UK.
 I’ll keep adding to this list as and when I discover new stores, but for now, here are the places I shop to achieve a Studio McGee style in my humble English home.

 Note: This post contains some affiliate links.
 Click here for details.